 "Marco Hernandez has really helped work through a painful breakup, anxiety, codependency, and so much more.
 He really listens and asks thought-provoking questions to help you identify the root of the cause.
 He also communicates with you effectively and makes efforts to get you on his weekly schedule.
 I've learned so much from working with him, definitely recommend if you're looking for a compassionate counselor!" is

 Frequently Asked Questions (FAQs)

 It’s not easy being ignored.
 This is especially true when it comes from someone that you trust and care about.
-If your man ignores you all the time -- ask yourself if you really want to be with someone who chooses to ignore you -- regardless of the reasons why.
+If your man ignores you all the time, ask yourself if you really want to be with someone who chooses to ignore you, regardless of the reasons why.
 Talking to a counselor or therapist is a good way to get in touch with your feelings and to get professional advice about what to do if your guy starts to ignore you.

 In some cases, when using silence as a tool, this can be an effective way to let someone know that they’ve crossed a line or boundary that you won’t tolerate.
-However, someone who chooses to ignore you in a malicious way isn't using silence as a tool.
-They're using it as a weapon.
-When someone starts to ignore you after they’ve explained they will be unavailable for a specific period of time, this isn’t malicious behavior.
+Also, when someone starts to ignore you after they’ve explained they will be unavailable for a specific period of time, this isn’t malicious behavior.
 This is boundary setting.